Lwethu23-cell/hackbio-cancer-internship/Drug Development Stage 4.md

 **ML METHODOLOGY:**

-To begin training the model onto the data, we need to import the xlsx file named "[**GDSC1_fitted_dose_response_27Oct23"**and make a dataframe of the information.
+To begin training the model onto the data, we need to import the xlsx file named “GDSC1_fitted_dose_response_27Oct23”and make a dataframe of the information.
 It is important to clean and curate data by removing missing values by dropping NaN, removing duplicate rows, and converting columns to appropriate data types.
-To select the cell line name of interest which in this instance is "SK-MEL-2" due to 378 entries, it is important to choose a cell line name with many entries for better performance and results from the model.
+To select the cell line name of interest which in this instance is “SK-MEL-2” due to 378 entries, it is important to choose a cell line name with many entries for better performance and results from the model.
 The data frame is then manipulated to show the four important columns: CELL_LINE_NAME, TCGA_DESC, DRUG_NAME, and LN_IC50.
-SMILES of the drug names were generated from the PubChem database and further cleaned with the function .dropna.The sorted dataframe and the SMILES dataframe were concatenated and descriptors were generated to yield "df_final" data frame.Test data is then generated from the whole data for model evaluation purposes.]{.mark}
+SMILES of the drug names were generated from the PubChem database and further cleaned with the function .dropna.The sorted dataframe and the SMILES dataframe were concatenated and descriptors were generated to yield “df_final” data frame.Test data is then generated from the whole data for model evaluation purposes.

-[To identify a model that would work well with our data, we trained the Pycaret model.**Ridge Regression**.
+To identify a model that would work well with our data, we trained the Pycaret model.Ridge Regression.
 It provides the best performance in MSE and RMSE, with a solid balance of accuracy and efficiency.The model  balances the bias-variance trade-off while minimising significant errors (MSE and RMSE).
 It prevents overfitting and lessens the effect of extreme values by adding a regularisation component to the loss function.
 Ridge also prevents overfitting by shrinking the coefficients of less significant features.
 Because of its rapid computing efficiency, it can be used for frequent retraining or with big datasets.
 Because its  regularisation stabilises the model against little fluctuations in the data, it works well in ill-conditioned situations like multicollinearity.
-Ridge Regression strikes a balance between error minimization and model simplicity, resulting in smoother and easier-to-understand output---even though it does not have the lowest error for every statistic.]{.mark}
+Ridge Regression strikes a balance between error minimization and model simplicity, resulting in smoother and easier-to-understand output—even though it does not have the lowest error for every statistic.

-[The ridge regression model was then evaluated using the test data set yielding the output:]{.mark}
+The ridge regression model was then evaluated using the test data set yielding the output:

-[Mean Squared Error (MSE): 8.5540]{.mark}
+Mean Squared Error (MSE): 8.5540

-[R-squared (R2): -0.0182]{.mark}
+R-squared (R2): -0.0182

-[Mean Absolute Error (MAE): 2.2066]{.mark}
+Mean Absolute Error (MAE): 2.2066

 **RESULTS:**